signl4/docs/integrations/logiccloud/logiccloud.md

 ## How to Integrate

+### Built-In

+logiccloud provides a buid-in method for sending SIGNL4 alerts.
+You can access it directly from the logiccloud IDE.

+### Node-RED

-For triggering SIGNL4 alerts from logiccloud you can use Node-RED.
+For triggering SIGNL4 alerts from logiccloud you can also use Node-RED.
 On one side you connect to logiccloud and on the other side you use the SIGNL4 node to trigger the alerts.
 You can find the required Node-RED nodes for logiccloud [here](https://flows.nodered.org/node/@logiccloud/node-red-runtime-connection) and the ones for SIGNL4 [here](https://flows.nodered.org/node/node-red-contrib-signl4).

 The following flow shows how the integration might look like.